 New Mexico has a vision of an improved, person-centric Medicaid Enterprise that reduces costs, improves member health outcomes, and promotes self-sufficiency for the residents who rely on it.
 CSG is here to help achieve this vision.

 Modernizing Vermont’s Medicaid Enterprise

 The Vermont Agency of Human Services and the Department of Vermont Health Access selected CSG to provide IV&V services for services for the design, development, and implementation of Vermont’s Medicaid Enterprise System Modernization Project, which includes the Medicaid Management Information System and Integrated Eligibility and Enrollment system implementation project.

 As Vermont’s Enterprise IV&V partner, CSG provides assessment and monitoring of Medicaid program operations, procurements, implementation activities, and adherence to the Centers for Medicare and Medicaid Services system certification requirements for federal funding.
 Our assessments and recommendations span the entire Enterprise, supporting reuse of common components or services across modules and informing State leadership of portfolio and project-specific risks.
 The CSG team also validates that systems satisfy requirements and reviews evidence that demonstrates that the modules achieves certification compliance.
-So far, the Pharmacy, Care Management, and Provider Management modules have completed R3 milestone reviews to achieve final certification.
+So far, the Pharmacy, Care Management, Electronic Visit Verification, and Provider Management modules have completed R3 milestone reviews to achieve final certification.